ManishaChoudhary22/Daily-DSA/README.md

-# Daily DSA Practice (Java)
+GFG160

+💻 GeeksforGeeks 160 Days of Code
+Welcome to my 160 Days of Code journey with GeeksforGeeks.
-This repository contains my daily practice of Data Structures and Algorithms using Java.
+This repository documents my daily practice, learning, and growth as I solve DSA problems, master patterns.

-## Goals
-- Solve at least 1 DSA problem daily
-- Improve problem-solving and coding skills
-- Prepare for technical interviews
+📅 What is 160 Days of Code?
+GeeksforGeeks 160 Days of Code is a structured challenge where students commit to solving at least one DSA problem daily for 160 days.
+It aims to:

+Strengthen Data Structures & Algorithms fundamentals Build consistent problem-solving habits
+Sharpen logic, optimization, and debugging skills Crack placements and tech interviews with confidence